-14. Amendment #11 to the FY2018-2027 TIP
+11. Amendment #11 to the FY2018-2027 TIP

-Aaron Cain stated that amendment #11 to the FY2018-2027 Transportation Improvement period due to the addition of more than \$1M in each project: EB-5703, LaSalle Street Sidewalks, and EB-5715, Duke Street Sidewalks.
-Aaron Cain added that public comment period closed on March 27, 2019, and the MPO did not receive any public comment.
+Aaron Cain stated that Amendment #11 to the FY2018-2027 Transportation Improvement period due to the addition of more than \$1M in each project.
+Aaron Cain added that these two projects included: EB-5703, LaSalle Street sidewalks; and EB-5715, Duke Street sidewalks.
+Aaron Cain stated that no public comments had been received to date, and that today is the last day for public comments.